What is in-home streaming?

 Bitrate

 The optimal bitrate depends largely on the resolution, framerate, network speed, and the capabilities of the host and client.
-Moonlight will provide a suggestion as you change the resolution and refresh rates but I find these to be a little conservative and can usually be bumped up a bit.
+Moonlight will provide a suggestion as you change the resolution and refresh rates but I find these to be pretty conservative and can usually be bumped up quite a bit.

 If the host and clients are both on a wired connection and have decent hardware, you can consider setting the bitrate to 60-80 or higher, depending on the resolution.
-In my experience, in 4K resolution at 60 frames per second, setting the bitrate beyond 100 to 120 Mbps offers diminishing returns.
-The difference in image quality isn't noticeable enough to justify the processing overhead that can increase input delay.
+In my experience, a 4K stream at 60 frames per second will start seeing diminishing returns around the 120 Mbs range, but you can go much higher (up to 500 following a recent update) if you want to keep compression artifacts to a minimum.

 As a general rule, try Moonlight's suggested rate and increase it a little if you find the image quality isn't up to par.